How to Grow Your Facebook Group from 0 to 10K Members Without Spending a Dollar

 Plenty of brands have been taking advantage.
 The WWE, for example, uses Watch Parties to engage its international audience by re-airing episodes of its Mixed Match Challenge show.
 Buzzfeed raised awareness of the latest season of its Worth It series by hosting binge-watching parties of previous seasons:

-To create your own Watch Party, just take the following steps:
+To create your own Watch Party from your News Feed, follow these steps:

 Once the party begins, you’ll be able to add additional videos to the queue, invite more people and interact with your audience.
 When you want to wind things up, just click “End Watch Party.”